shwina/still-magic/_en/unit.md

 the tool reports which lines have and have not been executed, along with summary statistics like the percentage of code executed.

-It's easy and wrong to obsess about meeting specific targets for {% include g key="g:test-coverage" text="test coverage" %}.
+It's easy and wrong to obsess about meeting specific targets for [test coverage](#g:test-coverage).
 However,
-anything that *isn't* tested should be assumed to be wrong, and drops in coverage often indicate new {% include g key="g:technical-debt" text="technical debt" %}.
+anything that *isn't* tested should be assumed to be wrong, and drops in coverage often indicate new [technical debt](#g:technical-debt).

 Use `pip install coverage` to install the standard Python coverage tool.
 Once you ahve done that,